John Peel

 However, the pirate radio revolution in the UK couldn’t last forever.
 When Radio London shut down in 1967, Peel needed to find a new way to share his thoughts and music with the world.

-John, like many DJs forced out of pirate radio at the time, also took on a new role with the new pop music station created by the BBC.
+Like many DJs forced out of pirate radio at the time, John also took on a new role with the new pop music station created by the BBC.
 BBC Radio 1 started broadcasting almost immediately after the closure of Radio London.

 Peel once said in an interview that Radio 1 had no idea what it was doing, which was why they decided to take people off pirate ships to help them.